 These are all common products in most households, so you don't have to go out and buy them all.

 The first problem – a bent or folded stem

 A bent stem can be problematic and has to be repaired to prevent further damage and not slow the development of new branches.

 We would advise stepping in fast as the plant will initiate to heal itself too, but it's better to assist as the energy spent on healing is energy not spent on growing and will result in a lower yield.

-The bent stem can also slow down growth, for other reasons like;
+The bent stem can also slow down growth for other reasons;

 - Not getting enough water through the stems